0xbythesecond/Sentinel-Lab-Failed-Login/README.md

 We search Virtual Machine at top of the page, and once the page loads will choose the '+ Create' button to begin the first steps of creating the virtual machine.
 <p align="center"><img src="https://i.imgur.com/CoIAYPA.png" height="50%" width="50%" alt="Create Virtual Machine"/></p>

 Here we will choose to create a resource group (naming convention here is the name of the labname-rg).
 We're also selecting the 'East US' as our preferred region due to resource cost and availability.
-Afte the region is selected, we will select the image of Windows 10 pro and the other settings will continue to be set at default.
+After the region is selected, we will select the image of Windows 10 pro and the other settings will continue to be set at default.
 <p align="center"><img src="https://i.imgur.com/nZxgZCr.png" height="50%" width="50%" alt="Enter details for Virtual Machine"/></p>

 <p align="center"><img src="https://i.imgur.com/35M9M7U.png" height="50%" width="50%" alt"Enter image user name and password"/></p>

-Leave the default settings for the inboound port rules that are found below and be sure to check the box for "I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights."
+Leave the default settings for the inbound port rules that are found below and be sure to check the box for "I confirm I have an eligible Windows 10/11 license with multi-tenant hosting rights."
 <p align="center"><img src="https://i.imgur.com/INNWJ1p.png" height="50%" width="50%" alt="Select license checkbox"/></p>

 In the Networking portion, we will select to change the NIC Network Security Group (NSG) from Basic to Advanced to adjust the inbound rules of the NSG to allow everything into the Virtual Machine.

  <p align="center"><img src="https://i.imgur.com/CK6HXdb.png" height="50%" width="50%" alt="Settings for Networking of VM"/></p>

- Now, will need to remove (select 3 dots to the right of the page) the current default inbound rules on the virtual machine and will adjust them to rules that are most accepting of all traffic so that it can be found be the bad actors.
+ Now, we'll need to remove (select 3 dots to the right of the page) the current default inbound rules on the virtual machine and will adjust them to rules that are most accepting of all traffic so that it can be found be the bad actors.
  <p align="center"><img src="https://i.imgur.com/8uLMfCn.png" heigh="50%" width="50%" alt="Remove Default Inound Rules"></p>

  We will select the 'Add an Inbound Rule' option and then make a change to the 'Destination port ranges' to an ' * ' as a wildcard to accept anything.
-Then will select to change the Priority to 100 and make a name change to your liking (DANGER_ANY_IN).
+Then, we'll select to change the Priority to 100 and make a name change to your liking (DANGER_ANY_IN).
 You can now select 'Add'
  <p align="center"><img src="https://i.imgur.com/i4dgfhu.png" height="50%" width="50%" alt="Create New NSG"/></p>
  Adjusting the inbound rules will appear as follows:
  <pre>